Tree automata and pigeonhole classes of matroids: I: Complexity theory

 For each non-root node, $x$, of $T$, the labelling matroid $M_{x}$ is isomorphic to a minor of $M$.
 Therefore $\bw(M_{x}) \leq \lambda$ \cite[Proposition 14.2.3]{Oxl11}.
 We use \Cref{lychee} to construct a branch-decomposition of $M_{x}$ with width at most $3\lambda+1$.
 Let $T_{x}$ be the tree underlying the branch-decomposition of $M_{x}$, and let $\varphi_{x}$ be the bijection from $E(M_{x})$ to the leaves of $T_{x}$.
 We define the tree $T_{t}$ to be a path of two edges, and we define $\varphi_{t}$ so that it applies the labels $e_{m,L}$ and $e_{m,R}$ to the leaves and $t$ to the middle vertex.
 We say that $\varphi_{t}(e_{m,L})$ is the \emph{left child} of $t$ and $\varphi_{t}(e_{m,R})$ is the \emph{right child}.

 Let $x$ be a non-root node in $T$ and consider the path in $T$ from $x$ to $t$.
-Let $e_{\alpha}$ be the first edge in this path.
+Let $e_{\alpha}$ be the first edge in this path, so that $e_{\alpha}$ is a basepoint in the ground set of $M_{x}$.
 Then we say that $e_{\alpha}$ is the \emph{parent basepoint} of $T_{x}$.
 For each internal vertex, $u$, of $T_{x}$, note that $u$ is adjacent to two vertices that are not in the path from $u$ to $\varphi_{x}(e_{\alpha})$, where $e_{\alpha}$ is the parent basepoint of $T_{x}$.
 We say that these two vertices are the \emph{children} of $u$, and we make an arbitrary distinction between the \emph{left child} and the \emph{right child}.

 The collection $\cup \{T_{x}\}$, where $x$ ranges over all nodes of $T$, forms a forest that we now assemble into a single tree, $T_{M}$.
 For each edge, $e_{\alpha}$, in $\{e_{1},\ldots, e_{m-1},e_{m,L}, e_{m,R}\}$, we perform the following operation.
 Let the node $x$ of $T$ be chosen so that $e_{\alpha}$ is the parent basepoint of $T_{x}$, and let $y$ be the other end-vertex of $e_{\alpha}$ in $T$.
 Let $u$ be the vertex of $T_{x}$ that is adjacent to the leaf $\varphi_{x}(e_{\alpha})$.
 We delete $\varphi_{x}(e_{\alpha})$ from $T_{x}$ and then identify $u$ with the leaf $\varphi_{y}(e_{\alpha})$ in $T_{y}$.
 We say that the edge in $T_{y}$ that is now incident with $u$ is a \emph{basepoint} edge in $T_{M}$.
 If $u$ is a non-leaf vertex of $T_{x}$, we allow $u$ to carry its children over from $T_{x}$ to $T_{M}$.
 In the case that a child of $u$ in $T_{x}$ represents a basepoint element, $e_{\alpha}$, then that child of $u$ in $T_{M}$ will be an internal vertex of another tree, $T_{y}$.
 Now $T_{M}$ is a rooted tree where every non-leaf vertex has a left child and a right child. \Cref{fig6} illustrates this construction by showing the tree $T'$, along with the collection of decompositions $\cup \{T_{x}\}$.
 In these diagrams, the basepoints of the parallel connections are coded via colour.
 In \Cref{fig7}, we have assembled these trees together into the tree $T_{M}$.